zowe/zowe-explorer-vscode/README.md

 ### Data Sets

-You can use the following functionalties when interacting with data set:
+You can use the following functionalities when interacting with data set:

 * **View data sets and use multiple filters**: You can view multiple data sets simultaneously and apply filters to show specified data sets.
 * **Download, edit, and upload existing PDS members**: You can instantly pull data sets and data set members from the mainframe, edit them and upload back.